SoftwareAG/webmethods-api-control-plane-agent-aws/README.md

 - **Spring Boot application**
 - **AWS Lambda**<br>

+To understand the differences between Spring Boot application and AWS Lambda deployment modes, see [Differences](docs/differences.md).

 For a detailed understanding of how the agent for Amazon API Gateway is implemented, see [Core Implementation Logic](docs/core-logic.md).